piotrkubisa/localcb/_examples/aws-codebuild/sample/README.md

 cd $GOPATH/piotrkubisa/localci

 # Assuming localci binary has been built, otherwise go run might be used
-# Override CODEBUILD_RESOLVED_SOURCE_VERSION variable and add extra SOME_VARIABLE variable which is has whitespace in value
+# Override CODEBUILD_RESOLVED_SOURCE_VERSION variable
+# Add extra SOME_VARIABLE variable which is has whitespace in value
 localci \
   codebuild run \
     --basedir ./_examples/aws-codebuild/sample/ \